How to Deploy a Node.js Application for Free in 2026 (Complete Beginner's Guide)

 Build with Node.js and deploy in minutes.
 This beginner-friendly guide shows how to host Node.js applications for free using MS Host with GitHub integration and deployment automation.

-Learn what Node.js is, why developers use it, and how to deploy a Node.js application for free using MS Host.
+Learn how to deploy a Node.js application for free using MS Host.
 Connect GitHub, automate deployments, and launch your backend in minutes without managing servers.

 Introduction